mmoskal/gitwed/README.md

     "gmapsKey": "ABcDe...FgHg",
     // this is used in subject line of emails "serviceName": "DWB-Edit",
+    // you can set that option to 127.0.0.1 or 0.0.0.0, the default value is localhost "localhost": "localhost",
     // one of your domains; authentication is always handled through that one "authDomain": "https://example.com",
     // if set to true, we will ask Let's Encrypt for certs; only set to true if your all the domains